morioka/question_generation/README.md

 The `T2TDataCollator` takes care of preparing right `input_ids` and `labels`.
 It also trims the batches dynamically to remove excessive padding tokens, to speed up the training.

 The `data/squad_multitask` containes the modifed SQuAD dataset for answer aware question generation (using both prepend and highlight formats), question answering (text-to-text), answer extraction and end-to-end question generation.
 This dataset can be loaded using the awesome 🤗`nlp` library, this makes processing very easy.
+`data/squad_multitask` には、answer-aware question-generation向けに修正したSQuADデータセットを含む。containes the modifed SQuAD dataset for answer aware question generation (using both prepend and highlight formats), question answering (text-to-text), answer extraction and end-to-end question generation.
+This dataset can be loaded using the awesome 🤗`nlp` library, this makes processing very easy.

 To process and cache the dataset use `prepare_data.py` script.
 It will load the correct tokenizer depending on the `model_type` argument.
 It adds two new tokens `<sep>` and `<hl>` to the tokenizer and saves it at `{model_type}_qg_tokenizer` path.
 You should pass this tokenizer to the fine-tuning script.